collab-tools/collab-dashboard-frontend/README.md

 $ nightwatch
 ```

-You should see a Chrome page automatically opening and running the tests, and the test runs done in the `tests_e2e` folder result will be shown in the command prompt.
+You should see a Chrome page automatically opening and running the tests which are in the `\nightwatch\tests` folder.
+The results will be stored in the `\nightwatch\reports` folder.